 Not only is it far less expensive to refresh content, but it also breathes life into old pieces and can often increase traffic above the previous plateau phase.

 - 39 Remote Work Visas for Digital Nomads (Added information about Brazil's new digital nomad visa)

 - 125 Fully Remote Companies Hiring (Added Oyster HR)

--day Workweek (Added 18 new companies)
+- Every Company with a 4-day Workweek (Added 18 new companies)

 - How to Use the STAR Method to Ace Behavioral Job Interviews (Added section on STAR method resumes)